McConnell: Senate Will 'Defer' Vote On Republican Health Care Bill

 The Senate will postpone its consideration of the GOP bill to repeal and replace the Affordable Care Act until Sen. John McCain returns to Washington.

-The Republican senator from Arizona is recovering from a surgery performed Friday to remove a 5-cm blood clot from above his left eye.
+The Republican senator from Arizona is recovering from brain surgery performed Friday to remove a nearly 2-inch blood clot from above his left eye.
 The surgery was described as a "minimally invasive craniotomy with an eyebrow incision."

+The tissue that was removed is undergoing analysis, and McCain's office says results should be available within the next several days.

+Shortly after McCain's office released the statement, Senate Majority Leader Mitch McConnell clarified what the news meant for the vote on the Republican health care bill planned for next week.

-"While John is recovering, the Senate will continue our work on legislative items and nominations, and will defer consideration of the Better Care Act," Senate Majority Leader Mitch McConnell said in a statement he posted to Twitter.
+"While John is recovering, the Senate will continue our work on legislative items and nominations, and will defer consideration of the Better Care Act," McConnell said in a statement he posted to Twitter.

 My statement on @SenJohnMcCain pic.twitter.com/WSqc9axgzm— Leader McConnell (@SenateMajLdr) July 16, 2017